tusharprajapati8888/tusharprajapati8888/README.md

 - Hi there!
 I'm Tushar Prajapati 👋

 - 🌱  I'm a Software Development Engineer working for a MNC service based company in India.
-- I have work experience in iOS swift and java script languages.
+- I have work experience in iOS swift and React native languages.
 - 📫 [My Linkedin](https://www.linkedin.com/in/tushar-prajapati-531002161/)

 <!---